Distinguished Lecture Series: Tom Bernard

 Loading Events

-We are pleased to continue the Distinguished Lecture Series, now in its 18th season.
-On Sunday, January 26, 2025 at 4:00 p.m., Tom Bernard, President and CEO of the Berkshire United Way will discuss his organization’s 100th Anniversary.
+We are pleased to continue the Distinguished Lecture Series, now in its 18th season, on Sunday, January 26, 2025 at 4:00 p.m., with Tom Bernard, President and CEO of the Berkshire United Way.

 The Distinguished Lecture Series is organized and hosted by Dr. Jeremy Yudkin.
 Dr. Yudkin is a resident of the Berkshires and Professor of Music and Co-Director of the Center for Beethoven Research at Boston University.
 Every summer he presents the Lenox Library’s pre-concert lectures for the Boston Symphony Orchestra’s Tanglewood season.